The changing USA

 How things look

 This seems to have set the tone for his current approach to legality and success in politics as well.
 Winning by whatever means he deems necessary seems to be his normal approach to political life.
 As long as he gets what he wants, he doesn’t seem to care it it’s legal or illegal, innocent or corrupt, good or bad for the American economy, good or bad for the world economy, good or bad for the environment.
 Sometimes he may genuinely not understand what he’s dealing with, ‘Drill Baby Drill’ is a dreadful intention to express if you’re a person who understands the damage that will be done to to our very fragile environment and ecosystems.
-And he clearly had no idea that imposing tariffs on imports was tamtamount to a severe tax on United States Citizens.
+And he clearly had no idea that imposing tariffs on imports was tantamount to a severe tax on United States Citizens.

-Mt Trump has stabbed Ukraine in the back by his unkind and unhelpful remarks to Volodymyr Zelenskyy in the White House combining ignorance and rudeness in an extraordinary way.
+Mr Trump has stabbed Ukraine in the back by his unkind and unhelpful remarks to Volodymyr Zelenskyy in the White House combining ignorance and rudeness in an extraordinary way.
 He tries to be friendly to the some of the world’s worst characters – Vladimir Putin is a prime example, Benjamin Netanyahu is another – while at the same time rudely dismissing and criticising many who would help him if he took a more conciliatory line, people like the leaders of Canada, most European nations, and so forth.

 War